Common Syntax Errors

 DECIMAL:#IVAR // attempting to redefine as DECIMAL

-The variable was already instantiated as in INTEGER, it cannot then be redefined as a DECIMAL.
+The variable was already instantiated as an INTEGER; it cannot then be redefined as a DECIMAL.

 The macro compiler will also complain if the macro attempts to declare the same variable more than once, even if the data type is the same.
 Example: